ranjeet-uoa/Object-Tracking-Algorithms/README.md

 There are two folders and two `.m' files inside the directory for implementation of the trackers:
 - `glmb_pf/`: It uses `GLMB_PF` method for tracking and has a `demo.m' file for independent demonstration.
 - `glmb_ckf/`: It uses `GLMB_CKF` method for tracking and has a `demo.m' file for independent demonstration.
-- `_commom/': Both the above folders have this folder inside, and its path must be added to the Matlab editor while running demonstrations.
+- `_commom/`: Both the above folders have this folder inside, and its path must be added to the Matlab editor while running demonstrations.
-- `glmb_pf_n_ckf.m' : This `.m` file runs a comparative demonstration for both the trackers.
+- `glmb_pf_n_ckf.m` : This `.m` file runs a comparative demonstration for both the trackers.
 The paths to the two folders `glmb_pf` and `glmb_ckf` must be provided to the Matlab editor while running this file.

 #### Running the demonstrations
 To run the individual trackers, navigate to the corresponding sub-folder and run the `demo.m` file.
 For example, to run the GLMB_PF, navigate to the `glmb_pf/` directory and run: